tmtsoftware/csw/docs/src/main/services/logging.md

 @@@ note

-* @host and @name will appear in log statements only if _fullHeaders_ is set as true in the configuration
+* @host, @name and @version will appear in log statements only if _fullHeaders_ is set as true in the configuration

 @@@